icopy-site/awesome-cn/docs/awesome/awesome-docker.md

 - [is-docker](https://github.com/sindresorhus/is-docker) - Check if the process is running inside a Docker container by [@sindresorhus][sindresorhus]
 - [lstags](https://github.com/ivanilves/lstags) - sync Docker images across registries by [@ivanilves](https://github.com/ivanilves)
 - [NVIDIA-Docker](https://github.com/NVIDIA/nvidia-docker) - The NVIDIA Container Runtime for Docker by [@NVIDIA][nvidia]
-- [su-exec](https://github.com/ncopa/su-exec)  - 这是一个简单的工具，可以简单地执行具有不同权限的程序. 该程序将直接执行，而不是像 su 和 sudo 那样作为子程序运行，这样可以避免 TTY 和信号问题. 为什么要重新发明gosu？ 这与 gosu 或多或少完全相同，但它只有 10kb 而不是 1.8MB. 经过 [ncopa](https://github.com/ncopa)
+- [su-exec](https://github.com/ncopa/su-exec) - This is a simple tool that will simply execute a program with different privileges.
+The program will be executed directly and not run as a child, like su and sudo does, which avoids TTY and signal issues.
+Why reinvent gosu?
+This does more or less exactly the same thing as gosu but it is only 10kb instead of 1.8MB.
+By [ncopa](https://github.com/ncopa)
 - [sue](https://github.com/theAkito/sue) - Executes a program as a user different from the user running sue.
 This is a maintainable alternative to ncopa/su-exec, which is the better tianon/gosu.
 This one is far better (higher performance, smaller size), than the original gosu, however it is far easier to maintain, than su-exec, which is written in plain C. Made by [@theAkito](https://github.com/theAkito)
 - [supercronic](https://github.com/aptible/supercronic) - crontab-compatible job runner, designed specifically to run in containers by [@aptible](https://github.com/aptible/)
 - [TrivialRC](https://github.com/vorakl/TrivialRC) - A minimalistic Runtime Configuration system and process manager for containers [@vorakl](https://github.com/vorakl)

 ### Builder

-旨在帮助或简化构建**新**图像的应用程序
+Applications designed to help or simplify building **new** images

 - [ansible-bender](https://github.com/ansible-community/ansible-bender) - A tool utilising `ansible` and `buildah` by [@TomasTomecek][tomastomecek]
 - [buildah](https://github.com/containers/buildah) - A tool that facilitates building OCI images by [@containers][containers]